 Clinical training teams are an integral part of the clinical training program.
 These teams are designed to enhance the clinical skills and professional growth of each student.
-A clinical faculty member leads teams of five to eight students at varying levels of practicum training.
+A clinical faculty member leads teams of six to eight students at varying levels of practicum training.
 The mixture of training levels provides a rich training environment in which students learn from each other as well as from the faculty leader.
 Students present clinical cases and discuss diagnostic, therapeutic, ethical and case conceptualization issues with the team.
 The clinical faculty member oversees, evaluates and provides constructive feedback to students with the purpose of facilitating their clinical skills and professional growth.

 Clinical teams do not take the place of on-site supervision in practicum sites.
 Rather, these teams function in addition to the primary site supervision that each student receives on a weekly basis.
 The on-site supervision assures appropriate clinical care for each client/patient, while on-campus oversight assures appropriate clinical skill development and professional growth of students.